forgiven/Ender-3-S1-COREXZ/README.md

 After some contemplating, I have decided to create a version 2 of the Ender 3 S1 corexz kinematics.
 It has a compact footprint, shorter belt path and more rigid design, albeit more sophisticated.

-The two main motivations for version 2 were:
+The three main motivations for version 2 were:
 - Print quality focused
 - Compact design
 - Challenge CAD capabilities xd